rbeatt/worknight-api/README.md

-# as-team1-api
+# Worknight API

-Short backend service used to manage job roles and related data (capabilities, competencies, banding, etc.).
+Worknight API is a lightweight backend service used to manage job roles and related data (capabilities, competencies, banding, etc.).
 Built during the Kainos Academy programme as part of a small team.

 ## Problem statement
 There was no single source of truth for job roles and the related metadata (job descriptions, capabilities, competencies, banding).
 This made it time-consuming and error-prone for employees and recruitment admins to find or update role information.